 You’re almost ready to buy.
 But if you’re like 60-90% of people, you flip open your laptop and quickly search for “[company or product] reviews.”
 You see a few bad reviews, and suddenly are second guessing a purchase.

 The world of company and product reviews sometimes seems like a lawless, unpoliced land of only the bad and the ugly.
-Bashing, trash talking, and criticisms are the rule, not the exception.
+Bashing, trash talking, and criticism are the rule, not the exception.
 People are eager to vent about negative experiences with others – they’re just waiting for that opportunity to do so.
 And many users hide behind the mask of online anonymity.

 Negative customer service is often the root of a negative review.
 And a flurry of bad reviews can have detrimental effects on reputation and revenue.